preciofishbone/OmniaDocsG2/user-options/my-subscriptions/index.rst

 You can subscribe to a community, articles and discussions in a community, to tags and to channels.

+This page describes how this works in Omnia 6.12 and earlier.
+For Omnia 6.13 and later, see: (a new page will be added soon).

 For information about subscriptions regarding communities, see: :doc:`Subscriptions in Communities </using-communities/subscriptions/index>`

 For information about how to subscribe and unsubscribe to channels, see below.